DMG614/takehome-assessment-Diogo/docs/processing_scripts_documentation.md

 ### Step 6: Select relevant columns

-The raw file has 84 columns.
-Most are niche fields like "fuel cost per year in 2008 dollars" or "EPA vehicle size class code.".
+Most if the columns are niche fields like "fuel cost per year in 2008 dollars" or "EPA vehicle size class code.".
 It was narrowed down to 16 essential columns:

 - Vehicle identifiers: year, make, model, class
 - Performance specs: engine displacement, cylinders, transmission, drive type